 AgntUX Build

-Build a new AgntUX plugin for a system AgntUX doesn't yet support.
+Build a new AgntUX plugin for a tool AgntUX doesn't support yet.

-If AgntUX doesn't yet cover the tool you live in — your project tracker, your CRM, your notes app, your meeting recorder — this plugin walks you through making one.
+If AgntUX doesn't yet cover a tool you use — your project tracker, your CRM, your notes app, your meeting recorder — this plugin walks you through making one.
 You don't need to be a developer.
-You need an hour, your laptop, and a willingness to test the new plugin against your real data three to five times until it feels right.
+Plan for about an hour, and expect to test it against your real data a few times until it feels right.

 What it does